Blogging: (B-log-ing) Verb. The practice of creating content for a website.

 In order to reach a specific corner of the internet, send out an email blast to a group of subscribers!
 Platforms like MailChimp are perfect for doing this.

-There are always newcomers to various corners of the internet everyday.
-With millions of search engine entires a day, bloggers should try to maximize the chances of their blog being seen by others.
+Everyday there are always newcomers to various corners of the internet.
+With millions of search engine entries being generated every day, you need to maxamize the changes of your blog being seen by others.
 This is done through Search Engine Optimization or SEO.
 This tool will analyze a website and report back the top keywords.
-This helps writers ensure that the topic they’re working on is found by the people who are looking for it!
+By ensuring that the topic your’re working on is found by the people who are looking for it!

 So, bloggers, what sort of tools have saved the day for you once or twice?
 Tweet us @AmDeeLLC and let us know what we should try!